Don’t Get Flu, Get Vaccinated

 If you’re in any of the ’at risk’ groups, the flu jab is completely free, and is a safe way of protecting you and your family in a matter of minutes.

-This is also the third year an annual nasal spray flu vaccine is available for all children aged 2 and 3 and 4 years.
+There is also an annual nasal spray flu vaccine is available for all children aged 2 and 3 and 4 years (born between 1st September 2014 - 31st August 2016).
 Not only is it needle-free (a big advantage for children), the nasal spray works even better than the injected flu vaccine in children.

 It’s quick and painless – just one squirt up each nostril will mean your child is less likely to become ill if they come into contact with the flu virus.
 Flu can be very unpleasant for children.
 They have the same symptoms as adults – including fever, chills, aching muscles, headache, stuffy nose, dry cough and sore throat lasting up to a week.
 Some children develop a very high fever or complications of flu such as bronchitis, pneumonia and painful middle ear infection.
 They may even need hospital treatment.